Can You Get Into the Military With “Temporary Depression” in Your Past?

 As a former recruiter, I would be happy to let you know what to expect.
 When you apply, you will be asked about your medical history.
 Documentation can be your ally.

-When you go to the physical at MEPS, they will likely set you up with an appointment to see a psychiatrist for what is known as an “S” consult.
+When you go to the physical at MEPS, they will likely set you up with an appointment to see for what is known as an “S” consult.
 Having the records with you will assist the doctor who examines you.

 Good luck!